Alexander Imich: Academic career

 He earned a PhD in zoology at the Jagiellonian University in Kraków in 1929, but as he could not find an academic position in zoology, he switched to chemistry.
 During the 1920s and 1930s he did some research on a medium, Matylda, for the Polish Society for Psychical Research.
 He published a report in 1932 in a German journal called Zeitschrift für Parapsychologie, but all of the unpublished notes and photos from the research were lost during World War II.

-Alexander Imich was already mentioned in a couple of English-language psychist books and journals as early as 1933 and 1934.
+Alexander Imich was already mentioned in a couple of psychist English-language books and journals as early as 1933 and 1934.

 World War II

 During World War II, Imich and his wife Wela (pronounced Vela) fled to Soviet-occupied Białystok, where he was employed as a chemist.
-The couple were later interned in a labor camp for the duration of the war due to their refusal to accept Soviet citizenship.
-They were eventually freed and chose to emigrate to the U.S. in 1951, as almost all of their Polish relatives and friends were murdered in the Holocaust.
+The couple were later interned in a special settlement due to their refusal to accept Soviet citizenship.
+They were released under the amnesty for Polish citizens in the Soviet Union in September 1941.
+They chose to emigrate to the U.S. in 1952, as almost all of their Polish relatives and friends were murdered in the Holocaust.